AMI Primary (3-6) diploma course

 What are the costs?

 Costs vary depending on supplier and thriftiness of the student.
-For students on a budget, Portland has many stores with cheap office supplies, such as Goodwill and Scrap.
+For students on a budget, Portland has many alternatives to office supply stores, such as Goodwill and Scrap.

 The creation of Montessori materials and activities is a significant component of the course.
 Supplies can include crafting supplies and stationery.
-These can be purchased from various locations and again can be found cheaply.
+These can be purchased from various locations and again can be found at various price points.

 Students can expect to spend between $800 and $1500 on office and material supplies throughout the course.